FaserF/hassio-addons/whatsapp/DOCS.md

 ## 📂 Folder Usage

 - `/data`: Used for persistent session data (`auth_info_baileys`), API tokens (`api_token.txt`), and logs.
 This ensure you don't have to scan the QR code frequently.
-- `/config`: Home Assistant configuration directory (mapped but not used by the add-on directly).
+- `/config`: Home Assistant configuration directory (mapped but not used by the app directly).

 ## Troubleshooting

 ### "Browser Context Closed"

 If you see errors about the browser context, it might have crashed.
-The add-on is designed to restart the browser process automatically on the next request or crash the container to let Supervisor restart it.
+The app is designed to restart the browser process automatically on the next request or crash the container to let Supervisor restart it.

 ### Session Lost